Camille Dieterle OTD, OTR/L

 University of Georgia

 Dieterle, C. (2016).
 Coaching and Lifestyle Redesign: Coaching as an integral part of preventing and managing chronic conditions.
-In W. Pentland, J. Isaacs-Young, J. Gash, & A. Heinz (Eds.), Enabling positive change: Coaching conversations in occupational therapy. (pp. 93-100).
+In W. Pentland, J. Isaacs-Young, J. Gash, & A. Heinz (Eds.), Enabling positive change: Coaching conversations in occupational therapy (pp. 93-100).
 Ottawa, ON: Canadian Association of Occupational Therapists Publishing.
-Link to full text
+Full text

 OBJECTIVE: Attrition is a common problem in weight management.
 Understanding the risk factors for attrition should enhance professionals' ability to increase completion rates and improve health outcomes for more individuals.
 A model that draws upon neuropsychological knowledge on reward-sensitivity in obesity and overeating to predict attrition is proposed.